ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 1. I call `zappa deploy` and supply a Docker image URI to the `-d / --docker-image-uri` parameter.
 I'm using a prebuilt Docker image that lives in an AWS [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) repository.
 In a future release of Zappa, we will add in functionality to automatically build the Docker image & push it to ECR so you don't need to worry about these steps.
 2. Zappa creates the new Lambda function with that Docker image, and attaches a new API Gateway endpoint to it.
-3. I make a few web requests to new API endpoint, they invoke the Lambda function and get executed in the Flask app running in my Docker image.
+3. I make a few web requests to new API endpoint, they invoke the Lambda function and get executed in the Flask app running in my Docker container.

 For the remainder of the post, we'll dive into the details that make this work.